 Many believe that a cold can only be caught on a rainy day or in the chilly winters, the latter being caused by rhinovirus.
 But, summers pose an equally irritable proposition here, known to be caused by both the rhinovirus as well as the respiratory enterovirus.
 While the former is known to be the cause for a runny nose, sneezing, or breathing difficulties, the latter is known to cause some severe seasonal cold symptoms.

 How do I treat it?

 There’s little that a hot cup of Grandma’s Kadha can’t cure.
+It is the perfect immunity booster you can ask for!
 The same goes for a summer cold as well.
 This seasonal remedy does a great job at keeping you healthy and refreshed, while boosting your immunity to optimum levels too.
 Furthermore, this magic drink helps prominently in the smooth functioning of your respiratory system.
 Keeping in mind that in these troubled pandemic-stricken times you need to boost your immunity levels more than ever, this elixir has all the qualities and more to keep you away from those irritating bouts of summer cold.
 Containing 13 medicinal herbs inspired by Ayurveda in one serving, this drink has natural antibiotic and immunity-boosting properties to prevent and ease early signs of cough, cold, headaches, body aches, and infection.